samrwright/govuk-design-system/src/components/tag/index.md

   name: "Tag",
   criteria: [
     {
-      text: "if you choose to add functionality to reorder tags, users can do so without relying on 'click and drag' movements ()",
+      text: "if you choose to add functionality to reorder tags, make sure users can do so without relying on 'click and drag' movements ()",
       anchor: "wcag-tag-no-dragging-reorder"
     }
   ]